Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 ### Description

-DBaaS created users cannot login to OpenSearch and fails with authentication error.
+DBaaS created users cannot log in to OpenSearch and fails with authentication error.

 DBaaS user was not correctly created on the OpenSearch side while DBaaS thought it was.
 To check the real state of OpenSearch users you can reach the endpoint `{opensearch_host}/_plugins/_security/api/internalusers/`